 Of course, if you don’t feel confident your existing home will fly off the market, this option can be scary.
-In many cases, “buying a second home isn’t as easy as buying your first home,” says Nordaune.
+In many cases, buying a second home is more difficult than buying your first home.
 If you’re willing to take a calculated risk, however, this might be a good option for you.

 Option 2: Buy with a sales contingency

 When you buy with a sales contingency, it means that a contingency in your offer states that if your current home doesn’t sell by a certain date, you can back out of the purchase contract without penalties.
 While this would certainly alleviate some of your stress, sellers don’t typically prefer a sales contingency, as it puts their home sale at risk.

 Option 3: Buy with a bridge loan